How To Wash Laundry posted on July 8, 2020 by Kathleen Bowen

 Obviously washing laundry by hand is much more pleasant in the summer but it can be done any time of year, indoors or out.

-If you need a garment washed quickly, knowing how to wash laundry by hand can be a life saver.
 Saving hand-wash-only garments and washing them once a week using this method is also a great way to get those delicates done.
 Many mom's use this method to hand wash cloth diapers.

-When knowing how to wash laundry without a washing machine becomes an essential skill is when there is an emergency power outage.
+Knowing how to wash laundry without a washing machine becomes an essential skill is when there is an emergency power outage.
 I keep some detergent, a five gallon bucket and a toilet plunger dedicated to laundry use with my emergency kit.
-That way my laundry doesn't have to suffer during occasional power outages.

 We Respect Your Privacy.